New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Numerical Simulation

-We set the TOA measurement noise $\sigma$ varying from 0.1 m to 3 m with a step of 0.29 m.
+We simulate four situations, i.e., 7 ANs (black-triangle ANs in Fig. \ref{fig:simulationsetting}), 8 ANs (7-AN plus the cyan-dot AN), 10 (8-AN plus blue-square ANs) and 12 ANs (10-AN plus magenta-diamond ANs).
+In this 2D scene, $2K+3=7$ is the minimum number of measurements required by the new CFJLAS method.
+We set the TOA measurement noise $\sigma$ varying from 0.1 m to 10 m with a step of 1.1 m.
 At each step, we conduct 100,000 Monte-Carlo simulations.

 Fig. \ref{fig:perrorvsnoise} illustrates the estimation error results with varying measurement noise.
-The theoretical CRLBs are computed based on (\ref{eq:errCRLB}), and the MSEs of the estimation errors are the average of 100,000 Monte-Carlo runs based on (\ref{eq:MSEerr}).
-Take Fig. \ref{fig:perrorvsnoise} (a) as an example, the black solid line shows the theoretical position lower bound from CRLB.
-The blue dashed line with circle markers and the magenta dashed line with triangle markers show the positioning accuracy of the iterative method and the proposed CFJLAS method, respectively.
-For the iterative method, to obtain the optimal maximum likelihood (ML) result, the initial guess of the UN's parameters is set to the ground truth.
-It can be seen that the positioning accuracy of the proposed CFJLAS method reaches CRLB under small noise condition.
-The position error of the proposed method is comparable with the iterative method initialized with the ground truth.
+The theoretical CRLB is computed based on (\ref{eq:errCRLB}), and the RMSEs are the average of 100,000 Monte-Carlo runs based on (\ref{eq:MSEerr}).
+For the iterative method, to obtain the optimal ML result, the initial guess of the UN's parameters is set to the ground truth.
+The results of the iterative method reach the CRLB in all the situations with different numbers of ANs and thus are not shown for the situations with more than 7 ANs for better illustration.

-Other estimation errors for the velocity, clock offset and clock skew are shown in Fig. \ref{fig:perrorvsnoise} (b), (c) and (d), respectively.
-The results of the new CFJLAS method are comparable to that of the iterative method.
-All the estimation errors reach their respective CRLBs.
-The results verify that the proposed method can optimally estimate the position, velocity, clock offset and the clock skew.